-- Multiple release groups – If you have multiple teams running on different release schedules you can manage these each as a separate release group in the same productboard w.
+- Multiple release groups – If you have multiple teams running on different release schedules you can manage these each as a separate release group in the same productboard workspace.
 More info

-- Multiple Portals – You can now create multiple Portals for different products or audiences, all within the same productboard w.
+- Multiple Portals – You can now create multiple Portals for different products or audiences, all within the same productboard workspace.
 More info

 - Customizable field sharing settings – Optionally, restrict access to certain data fields to just makers or make them private.
 More info